VardhanSuroshi/VardhanSuroshi/README.md

 This project involves the designing of a 4X4 (16-bit) SRAM Memory Array and peripheral logics using Cadence Virtuoso.
 It's like playing with LEGOs, but way cooler😎 and with a lot more frustration!

+### 4. प्रयास (prayaas)

+  प्रयास is 32-bit RISC-V I-type processor! {Work in progress } Join me on a ride designing, writing coding, debugging, and reaching existential crises.
+Will it work?
+Who knows!
+But hey, it's the journey that counts, right?

 Also do check out my, "not so cool" projects [here](https://github.com/VardhanSuroshi?tab=repositories)